pattern-lab/website/docs/data-listitems.md

 </ul>{% endraw %}
 ```

-## Combining listItems with Partials
+## Combining listItems with Includes

-Let's look at how we might build a comment thread using `listItems` and partials.
+Let's look at how we might build a comment thread using `listItems` and includes.
 First we'll start with an organism called `comment-thread` that looks like:

 ```html
 <section class="comments section">